Zesminseok/ORVIK/README.md

 ## Security

 ORVIK only reads metadata.
 It never opens, copies or moves your music files, and it keeps no copy of your rekordbox library.
-It listens to what the players and the mixer are already sending — tempo, beat, position, track info — and syncs that with your visuals and lights.
+It listens to what the players and the mixer are already sending (tempo, beat, position, track info) and syncs that with your visuals and lights.
 Nothing goes back to the players, and it cannot control them.

 AlphaTheta's PRO DJ LINK advisory from August 2026 is about someone reaching files on a PC or Mac, or on a USB or SD card.
 That is not what ORVIK touches.
 For your gear and rekordbox, follow AlphaTheta's own instructions.